magicalsoup/htn-backend-mock-server/README.md

 #### Notes
 - will return the user (with nothing changed) if the user is already signed in.
-- will return an error if no user matches the QRCode hash
+- will return an error message and data will be null if no user matches the QRCode hash
+- `signedInAt` must be in 8601 ISO date time format

 ### User sign in data
 gets how many users signed in between `startTime` and `endTime`, by the hour